robertdfrench/ifuncd-up/README.md

 The only mention in the developer mailing lists is [Re: D-bus integration][openssh-unix-dev].

+I regard this as the first mishap of this software supply-chain failure.
+The malicious code added to xz-utils would not have mattered if OpenSSH had not been modified to allow all of SystemD's dependencies into its address space!

+Certainly it is necessary to modify software to make it compatible with new features and other platforms.
+Normally we do this by sending these changes back to the upstream repository, so that future design decisions can be made in the context of our changes.
+But this is not how OpenSSH works!

+OpenSSH is developed by the OpenBSD community, and they do not give one flying shit about Linux.
+OpenSSH is designed to work on OpenBSD, full stop.
+The [OpenSSH Portable][mindrot] project is a best-effort collection of patches which replace OpenBSD-specific components with generic POSIX components, and some platform-specific code where applicable.
+Don't get me wrong, this project is really good!
+But my point is that *design choices* by OpenSSH maintainers are made without respect to the nuances of other platforms, and it's up to the OpenSSH Portable folks to compensate for that.

+I say all this to point out that OpenBSD does not use SystemD.
+Their init system is a suite of shell scripts, and there is no library against which services could or should link.
+The notion that someone would need to link OpenSSH against *other libraries* in order to get it to start probably never crossed the mind of any single OpenBSD developer.

 ## What does GNU IFUNC even do?
 It allows you to determine, at runtime, which version of some function you'd